The Broken Ray Transform On The Square: Introduction

-The framework of this paper is of a simpler geometric nature, since few results have been attained for the problem considered so far.
-Roughly speaking, if $(\Omega, g)$ is a compact Riemannian manifold with appropriate conditions, and $E \subset \partial \Omega$ is open, the question is whether the integrals of an unknown function $f$ along all broken rays starting and ending on $E$ uniquely determine $f$.
-Unfortunately, reflection tomography of this nature for non-Euclidean metrics has not yet been treated by any previous work.
-Indeed, the technique of \cite{xraygeneric} relies on constructing local coordinates about some fixed geodesic $\gamma_{0}$ in order to show the normal operator has nice microlocal properties.
-But, if one were to reflect from the boundary the family of geodesics associated with such coordinates, one no longer has local coordinates around the reflected segment of $\gamma_{0}$.
+The framework of this paper is of a relatively simple geometric nature, since few results have yet been attained for the problem we will consider.
+Roughly speaking, if $(\Omega, g)$ is a compact Riemannian manifold with appropriate conditions, and $E \subset \partial \Omega$ is open, the question is the following: do the integrals of an unknown function $f$ along all broken rays starting and ending on $E$, and which reflect only on $\partial \Omega \setminus E$, uniquely determine $f$?
+Unfortunately, reflection tomography of this nature for non-Euclidean metrics has not yet been treated in general.
+The technique of \cite{xraygeneric} relies on constructing local coordinates about some fixed geodesic $\gamma_{0}$ in order to show that the normal operator has nice microlocal properties.
+But, if one were to reflect from the boundary the family of geodesics associated with such coordinates, one no longer has local coordinates around the corresponding reflected segment of $\gamma_{0}$.
 As such, we will focus just on the Euclidean case, and in particular we will consider the unit square in $\rn{2}$.
-It is the author's belief, however, that the results herein are generalizable to at least polyhedral domains which tile $\rn{n}$, though the computational details may be messy.
+It is the author's belief, however, that the results herein are generalizable to at least to convex domains in $\rn{n}$ with piecewise flat reflective boundaries.

-There is, however, some work that is directly related to our problem of interest.
-Eskin proved a uniqueness result for $C^{\infty}$ unknown functions in $2$-dimensions given knowledge of broken rays that reflect off of known convex obstacles in the domain's interior (\cite{eskin}).
+Although this problem is relatively new in its consideration, there are some previously existing results which are somewhat related.
+In particular, Eskin proved a uniqueness result for $C^{\infty}$ unknown functions in $2$-dimensions given knowledge of broken rays that reflect off of known convex obstacles in the domain's interior (\cite{eskin}).
 There the weight function is taken to be a smooth electric potential $V(x)$.
-One of the main tools used in the proof is an identity of Mukhometov.
+One of the main tools used in the proof is a differential identity of Mukhometov (\cite{mukhometov}), specific to two dimensions, which involves the integrals of the potential along broken rays.
 Furthermore, the recent work of Ilmavirta in \cite{joonas} proves an injectivity result on the disk for open subsets $E$ of the boundary when the unknown function $f$ is uniformly quasianalytic in the angular variable (when written in polar coordinates).